Taking care of yourself

 University can be a stressful time.
 Make sure you take time out for yourself to do the things you enjoy, and balance this with keeping on top of your assignments and study so you don’t become overwhelmed.

 There is lots of support available if you are struggling.
-Talk to your RA or Student support coordinator in your hall, make an appointment to see a counsellor at Mauri Ora, or if you need to speak to someone urgently, you can text or dial 1737 to speak to a trained counsellor 24/7 through the national Need to Talk? service.
+Talk to your RA or accommodation wellbeing adviser, make an appointment to see a counsellor at Mauri Ora, or if you need to speak to someone urgently, you can text or dial 1737 to speak to a trained counsellor 24/7 through the national Need to Talk? service.

 If a resident is suicidal, the University has processes in place to support them.
 Find out more about suicidal behaviour in halls.